dysoct/unifi-tv/README.md

 ![Cover Image](https://i.ibb.co/PmYn5c5/image.png)

-# Update (17/6/2021)
+# Update (21/6/2021)
-Radio stations are now available!
-You can access radio stations offered in unifi TV (988, Suria FM).
-To access, refresh your playlist.
+Playlist EPGs are directly taken from playtv@unifi.
+See weareblahs/epg for credit.

 ## Update / Information
 Found out that the timeshifting feature uses Wowza's nDVR (as it uses nDVR in the PlayTV website).
 (Unconfirmed)